esantix/aws-ec2-status-widget/README.md

 ## Disclaimer
 App handles AWS auth by setting a profile.
 It's up to you to set proper permissions.

-User or role must have read only permissions plus:
+User or role must have the following permissions (recommended to be limited to):

 ```json
 {